rgkannan676/Recognition-and-Classification-of-Facial-Attributes/README.md

 # Image Augmentation Techniques Used

 Image augmentation techniques were used to improve the accuracy of the network.
 Following were the augmentations done.

-•	Horizontal Flip – The image was flipped in the horizontal direction with the help of image transpose facility provided by the PIL library.
+•Horizontal Flip – The image was flipped in the horizontal direction with the help of image transpose facility provided by the PIL library.

-•	Image resize and cropping – The image was resized to 220 x 270 to maintain the aspect ratio.
+•Image resize and cropping – The image was resized to 220 x 270 to maintain the aspect ratio.
 This is done using the resize function provided by PIL image.
 Then the resized image is cropped back to 178x218 to fit the input image tensor.
 This is done using the crop functionality provided by the PIL library.

 # Saving the Checkpoints